So, you’re looking for the best Chromebooks for kids.

 The C201 comes in White or Navy Blue, which offers some choice for the picky student.
 Both colors are available for the same price and look pretty decent.
 They’re not too flashy, but unique enough to stand out.

 I’d say the C201 is the perfect companion for students that are more focused on getting assignments done.
-It’s built for professional use and I can see that transferring over to a student in class.
+It’s built for professional use, but I can see that transferring over to a student in class.
+The features designed for a professional can easily be taken advantage of by a student to get more done, and perhaps maybe even do it more efficiently.

-Pros: Lightweight, thin, small footprint, double RAM, 13 hours of battery, fits anywhere, perfect for backpacks
+Pros: Lightweight, thin, small footprint, double RAM, 13 hours of battery, fits anywhere, perfect for backpacks, designed for professionals but a very good choice for kids and students

 Cons: Smaller screen size, more fragile due to the thin build, uses a Rockchip CPU which means Linux can’t be run (for most users, this isn’t an issue)